 Pretty much Bubbly Bliss.
 Quite Futuristic, with A lot of Glyphs!

 Too lazy to draw an Ampersand, so I Drew a Bullet instead.

 I published this because I just want to know what would happen if I published a fontstruct.
+It was initially undownloadable.

 Here's a preview of my first font I made in fontstruct.
 I initially made this font in Geometry Dash level editor (yeah, you've read it right) and left unfinished and I decided to reconstruct the font here in fontstruct.

 Fontstruct is really good font creating website (I wish there was offline app/software version of fontstruct).
 I've encountered an annoying jumbled brick bug, but fortunately I've manage to fix the bug, by replacing "my bricks" with the correct bricks from below (don't know how to explain).This is a clone

 This is a new classic 8x8 font from the future.
 This takes place with the numbers from the classic Atari 2600 Parker Bros. games and aesthetic futuristic letters and symbols like it's 1982.
 This font is written in Unicode format.